One of the best things you can ever do for yourself is to work in…

 Many scopists choose to use foot pedals to help them do their jobs.
 Foot pedals allow you to focus on typing on your keyboard while your feet control the audio speed as well as reversing and fast forwarding when necessary.
 Foot pedals are not completely necessary in order to be a scopist, but they are very popular with scopists and they do help a lot.

 The most popular foot pedal for scopists is the Infinity USB foot pedal.
-In fact, I conducted a Facebook poll in 2018 in which all scopists who use a stand-alone foot pedal said the Infinity USB Digital Foot Pedal is the one they use.
+In fact, I conducted a Facebook poll in which all scopists who use a stand-alone foot pedal said the Infinity USB Digital Foot Pedal is the one they use.

 Headphones/Foot Pedal/Audio Software Bundle

 For a long time I’ve heard scopists talk about using Express Scribe, also called XScribe.
 This is a very popular combination of headphones and foot pedal (and audio software if you need it) to help you do your work quickly and efficiently.
-In the Facebook poll I conducted in 2018, I learned that all scopists who use any type of headphone/foot pedals bundle at all use the Express Scribe headphones/foot pedal/audio software bundle.
+In the Facebook poll I conducted, I learned that all scopists who use any type of headphone/foot pedals bundle at all use the Express Scribe headphones/foot pedal/audio software bundle.